 The recommended daily intake of calcium is 1,000 mg for adults.
 Only women older than 50 years should get at least 1,200 mg of calcium a day, due to increased risk of osteoporosis.

 Children older than 13 years and teenagers require at least 1,300 mg of calcium, due to bone growth.

 We can get these doses from foods or supplements.
 But, we shouldn’t get too much calcium.
-High dosages may lead to adverse effects.
+High dosages may lead to side effects.

 Nutritional value of broccoli